905timur/RedditCommentCleaner/README.md

 3. Select "script"

-4. Fill out the discription, and both URL fields (you can point both fields to this README)
+4. Fill out the discription, and both URL and URI fields (you can point both fields to this Github page)

 5. Click 'create app'